doraemon0905/create-pull-request/README.md

 2. **Jira Integration**: Fetches ticket details including summary, description, and metadata
 3. **Git Analysis**: Analyzes file changes, commit messages, and diff content
 4. **Template Detection**: Looks for PR templates in your repository
-5. **AI Provider Selection**: Automatically selects the best available AI provider (Claude → ChatGPT → Gemini → Copilot)
+5. **AI Provider Selection**: Uses the configured AI provider or prompts you to select one if multiple are available
-6. **AI Generation**: Uses the selected AI provider to generate intelligent descriptions with automatic fallback
+6. **AI Generation**: Uses the selected AI provider to generate intelligent descriptions
 7. **User Review**: Shows generated content and asks for confirmation
 8. **PR Creation**: Creates the pull request on GitHub

-## AI Provider Priority
+## AI Provider Options

-The tool uses AI providers in the following priority order:
+The tool supports the following AI providers:

-1. **Claude (Anthropic)** - Primary provider
+1. **Claude (Anthropic)** - Recommended
    - Most reliable and consistent results
    - Excellent code understanding and analysis
    - Superior reasoning capabilities for complex changes
    - Fast response times

-2. **ChatGPT (OpenAI)** - Secondary provider
+2. **ChatGPT (OpenAI)** - Alternative
-   - Reliable alternative when Claude is unavailable
+   - Reliable option with good code understanding
    - Good understanding of code context
    - Consistent performance

-3. **Gemini (Google)** - Fallback provider
+3. **Gemini (Google)** - Alternative
-   - Good alternative when primary providers are unavailable
    - Strong analytical capabilities
    - Handles complex code changes well
+   - Good alternative option

-4. **GitHub Copilot** - Legacy provider
+4. **GitHub Copilot** - Legacy option
    - May have stability issues
    - Uses GitHub infrastructure
-   - Fallback option for existing setups
+   - Available for existing setups

+**Provider Selection**:
+- If only one provider is configured, it will be used automatically
-If multiple providers are configured, the tool will automatically:
+- If multiple providers are available, the tool will use the priority order: Claude → ChatGPT → Gemini → Copilot
-- Try Claude first
-- Fall back to ChatGPT if Claude fails
-- Fall back to Gemini if both Claude and ChatGPT fail
-- Fall back to Copilot if all other providers fail
-- Use template-based generation if all AI providers fail

-You can configure multiple providers for maximum reliability.
+- You can configure multiple providers, but the tool will **not automatically fall back** if your selected provider fails
+- If your selected provider fails, you'll get a clear error message and need to ensure it's properly configured

 ## Supported PR Template Locations